benhodges65/artisinal-monsters-obsidian/README.md

 # artisinal-monsters-obsidian

 Hi all!
 This is a reformatted document is intended to convert Sly Flourish's Artisinal Monster Database to a format usable by the fantasy statblock and initiative tracker plugins in Obidian.
 This is meant to help lazy gms set up and choose monsters quick!
 If you have any questions related to the plugins refer to the documentation under the instructions as I am not owner of plugins.
+I also can help or assist with any issues if you ping me @ benholder6 on discord or raise an issue on this repo!
+Thanks!

 Use instructions:
 - Download Obsidian (duh)